-How to Make Cashew Cheesecake
+How to Make a Vegan Cheesecake

 Cashews give this filling its signature creaminess, but the real secret is the hidden veggie that’s also inside– zucchini!